Last updated on May 5th, 2021 at 04:49 pm

 In review, The Australian publishes news with story selection that moderately favors the right.
 There is the moderate use of loaded language such as this: ‘Democracy put in danger,’ and ABC ‘wants to skate over socialist failure’ in Venezuela.
 The Australian also integrates content from overseas newspapers owned by News Corp Australia’s international parent News Corp, including the right-leaning Wall Street Journal and The Times of London.
 Editorially, there is a distinct conservative bias in topic positions.
 Further, they often minimize and question the consensus of science on climate change, as evidenced by the failed fact check below.

 - “The Australia bushfires have nothing to do with climate change; it was arson.” – False

 - “On Behalf Of Environmentalists, I Apologize For The Climate Scare” – Low Scientific Credibility

 Overall, we rate The Australian Right-Center biased based on story selection and editorial positions that favor the right.
-We also rate them Mixed for factual reporting due to two failed facts as well as questionable reporting on climate change.
+We also rate them Mixed for factual reporting due to two failed facts and questionable reporting on climate change.
 (8/14/2016) Updated (D. Van Zandt 7/24/2020)